 Generally, no prior permits from the Polish authorities are required to establish business activity in Poland.
-Nevertheless, if an entrepreneur intends to start performing certain activities, they have to obtain a concession, permission or licence from a relevant authority.
+Nevertheless, if an entrepreneur intends to start performing certain activities, they have to obtain a concession, permit or licence from a relevant authority.
 Furthermore, some particular activities may be performed under additional conditions and upon registration in separate registers of regulated activities.

 Moreover, an intention to establish a new entrepreneur by two or more entrepreneurs may be subject to examination by the President of the Office for Competition and Consumer Protection.
-If, according to the regulations, the intention to establish an entrepreneur is subject to examination by the President, the new entrepreneur may not be established without a prior consent of the President of the Office.
+In such case the new entrepreneur may not be established without a prior consent of the President of the Office.